Snakeman (film)

-Snakeman (stylized as SnakeMan), also known as The Snake King, is a Syfy original film that premiered April 8, 2005 on the Syfy channel.
+Snakeman (stylized as SnakeMan), also known as The Snake King, is a Syfy original film that premiered April 8, 2005, on the Syfy channel.

-Story
+Plot

 Anthropologists deep in the Amazon uncover the remains of a man they come to determine was approximately 300 years old when he died.
-This leads to a second expedition to discover the reason behind his longevity, but there's a major problem in the form of an Amazonian tribe that guards the proverbial fountain of youth and the giant, multi-headed snake they worship.
+This leads to a second expedition to discover the reason behind his longevity, but there is a major problem in the form of an Amazonian tribe that guards the proverbial fountain of youth and the giant, multi-headed snake they worship.

-The scientists, led by Dr. Susan Elters (Jayne Heitmeyer), local amazonians, and their guide, Matt Ford (Stephen Baldwin), work their way through the jungle losing half the crew on the way and discover the tribe known as the Snake People.
+The scientists, led by Dr. Susan Elters, local amazonians, and their guide, Matt Ford, work their way through the jungle losing half the crew on the way and discover the tribe known as the Snake People.
 Once they find the tribe, they are held hostage and the only way they can leave peacefully is if they bring their recently discovered remains.

-The scientists are able to contact the head of the expedition who promises to bring the body back.
-When he and his soldiers show up without the body, they become enemies with the Snake People.
-They search for the fountain of youth, killing Snake People along the way.
+The scientists are able to contact the head of the expedition, who promises to bring the body back.
+When he and his soldiers show up, without the body, they become enemies, with the Snake People.
+They search for the fountain of youth, killing the Snake People along the way.
 They find the fountain in a cave and the final battle between the scientists and the snake takes place.
-The entire team of soldiers are killed and the only people left alive are Dr. Susan Elters and Matt Ford, who find that they need to keep the secrets to eternal youth with the Snake People.
+The entire team of soldiers are killed and the only people left alive are Susan and Matt, who find that, they need to keep the secrets to eternal youth, with the Snake People.